EdenCognition/finalCapstone/README.md

 * If the 'books.db' is missing or note copied over, the program will create a new one and populate 5 default book entries
 * If the 'books.db' is present but is empty, then the program will populate 5 default book entries too

+### Credits

+I created this program as per HyperionDev Software Enigneering Bootcamp Task 48.
+All rights reserved by HyperionDev.

 Thanks in advance